 Ask for their feedback, and listen carefully to what they ask you.
 Regularly check what they ask in support chats to learn their issues and what bothers them the most.

 Here’s how to separate the chaff from the grain and choose the keywords that ensure stable traffic flow.

 1. Check The Keyword Search Volume

-Just take a look at the example below:
+Just take a look at the image below:

-See here, GKP shows grouped volumes for both keywords (10K - 100K).
-The advanced tool (I used Ahrefs Keyword Explorer for the screenshot above), and reveals their exact values (16K and 5.3K respectively).
+By leveraging advanced keyword research tools (I used Ahrefs Keyword Explorer for the screenshot above) you can find their exact values with minimum deviation.
+(16K and 5.3K respectively).